stals-e6l/stals/README.md

 - Use ```feat: [message]``` if you are implementing a new feature.
 - Use ```refactor: [message]``` if you are improving an existing implementation/feature/
 - Use ```fix: [message]``` if you are addressing bugs.
+- Or for full details, you can follow this [cheatsheet](https://www.conventionalcommits.org/en/v1.0.0/).